cachho/jadeship-browser-extension/readme.md

 ---

-This extension serves two main purposes to upgrade the quality of life for reddit users on Taobao, Weidian and 1688 related subreddits, and yupoo.com.
+This extension is an essential quality of life upgrade for you as a customers of Chinese shopping sites (Taobao, Weidian, 1688), whether you're browsing the shopping site itself, via an agent or looking on reddit - you get link conversions, QC pics, prices and more.

 It rewrites all links to your preferred shopping agent.
 (This includes shopping agent links and direct links to taobao.com and weidian.com.)

-It enriches the page with extra information about the product and it's sales ranking from www.jadeship.com.
+Pages become enriched with extra information about the products you're seeing, you get sales stats from www.jadeship.com and QC pics from finds.ly.

 This leaves you with a seamless shopping experience, where you don't have to worry about the agents that others use.
 This extension turns the experience into a "click and buy" experience - like it should be.